adtork/Jeremy-Azure-lab/basic-bgp-community/readme.md

 # Basic BGP Community Lab
 Sample lab showing how to use BGP communities to control outbound path selection.
 This particular example is matching on a community value and then setting a weight based on the peer.
 As mentioned, this is for lab purposes only.
+Final router configs are in this repo.

 # Goal:
 VNET router is advertising 10.100.100.0/24 to both MSEE1 and MSEE1.
 You have no control of VNET or MSEEs.